 There are also fewer if any complications with uterine fibroid embolization compared to surgical treatment for uterine fibroids.

-For more information on uterine fibroids and UFE, call Alate Health or schedule an appointment online today.
+For more information on uterine fibroids and UFE, call Alate Health or schedule an in-person or virtual appointment online today.